See the Story Index for Wael Abdelgawad’s other stories.

 I put my hands on my head and squeezed.
 La ilaha il-Allah, I said to myself.
 La ilaha il-Allah.

 I am a man of action.
 I don’t always make the right choice.
 Sometimes I make dismayingly bad choices.
-But I don’t sit still and wait for the world to decide for me.
+But I don’t sit still and wait for the world to decide on my behalf.
 Right or wrong, I act.

 I opened the car door, stepped out and ran toward the stash house.